ICPI/DIV/Training/PT_material_PEPFAR_Academy.md

 1. Link to resources (ICPI Onboarding Training) **( )**

+###  1. Your mission should you choose to accept it **(Imran)**

+INTERIOR.
+LOCKED DOWN COMPUTER ROOM
+A regular looking analyst is working on a computer in a secure computer room.
+        ANALYST
+        Argh...
+I hate Excel pivots

+The analyst rushes out anguished.
+There is no one left in the room.
+There is no sound except the sound of the gentle hum of the computer.
+A person dressed in black stealthily descends down from the ceiling suspended by a rope onto the desk with the computer.
+The person in black starts working on the computer, while suspended horizontally.

+CLOSE ON COMPUTER SCREEN
+"Your mission, should you choose to accept it, is to successfully create a pivot table in Excel using the MER Structured Datasets.
+As always, should you or any member of your team get the numbers wrong, the Ambassador will disavow any knowledge of your actions."

+CLOSE ON EXCEL VERSION

 ###  2. What is a pivot table? **(Aaron)**

 Pivoting is the process of shifting something around with the aim of repositioning it for another use or for access.